 Not all areas of your culture have the same impact on employee engagement.
-At some organizations, or within some employee groups, manager effectiveness might have the most impact on employee engagement overall, where as at other organizations recognition and feeling valued might have the most impact.
+At some organizations, or within some employee groups, manager effectiveness might have the most impact on employee engagement overall, whereas at other organizations recognition and feeling valued might have the most impact.
 This varies from organization to organization.
-By only focusing on low scoring employee survey questions, you might select to work on areas that won’t make a big impact on overall employee engagement.
+By only focusing on low-scoring employee survey questions, you might select to work on areas that won’t make a big impact on overall employee engagement.

 2. Top Drivers or High Impact Survey Questions

-Once you have your key drivers of engagement, identify which the lowest-scoring drivers.
+Once you have your key drivers of engagement, identify the lowest-scoring drivers.
 These are potential areas of focus since they have the most room for improvement.
 It’s also good to consider which top drivers your team is in control of improving and which top drivers your team is most passionate about focusing on.

-Focusing your employee survey action plan on high impact survey questions is a strategic way to maximize your organization’s ability to improve employee engagement.
+Focusing your employee survey action plan on high-impact survey questions is a strategic way to maximize your organization’s ability to improve employee engagement.
 By focusing on these survey questions, you’re potentially finding where you have the most leverage to make big changes.

 This approach requires a drivers analysis to be conducted (which Quantum Workplace provides for your Engagement Survey).
 This analysis isn’t always conducted for very short surveys or pulse surveys.
 It’s also a little more advanced of an approach, but this can be solved by educating your team that certain survey questions can improve engagement more than other survey questions.

 This is another easy way to examine employee survey results.
 Line up your current year and past years' results, subtract previous survey scores from this year’s results and then sort.
 If you have any survey questions that have declined, consider focusing on those with the largest year-over-year decline.